The damage throttling number of a graph

 The next theorem has almost the same proof as the corresponding theorem in \cite{CopThrot2}, with the main difference being that in this construction we use the graphs from Lemma \ref{dmg_lem} instead of arbitrary graphs with $\Omega(\sqrt{n})$ cop number, and the robber uses a specific evasion strategy that safely damages many vertices instead of an arbitrary evasion strategy.

 \begin{thm} For $n$ sufficiently large, there exist connected graphs $X$ of order $n$ with $\thd(X) = \Omega(n^{2/3})$. \end{thm}

-\begin{proof} We construct a connected graph $X$ with $\thd(X) = \Omega(n^{2/3})$ by starting with a spider of order $n$ with $\lf n^{1/3}\rf$ legs of length approximately $n^{2/3}$, and then replacing the half of each leg farthest from the center vertex by a copy of one of the graphs $G$ from Lemma \ref{dmg_lem} with the same order as the replaced vertices.
+\begin{proof} We construct a connected graph $X$ with $\thd(X) = \Omega(n^{2/3})$ by starting with a spider of order $n$ with $\lf n^{1/3}\rf$ legs of length approximately $n^{2/3}$.
+Then, we replace approximately half of each leg farthest from the center vertex by a copy of one of the graphs $G$ from Lemma \ref{dmg_lem} with the same order as the replaced vertices.
+Each copy is connected by a single vertex to the end of the leg that remains.
 If the number of cops does not already give the bound $\thd(X) = \Omega(n^{2/3})$, then the robber will start on the copy of $G$ on the leg of the spider with the fewest cops.
 It will take at least $\Omega(n^{2/3})$ rounds for any cops on other legs to reach the robber's leg, so the robber can use the strategy in Lemma \ref{dmg_lem} to safely visit a new undamaged vertex in every even round until it has damaged at least $\Omega(n^{2/3})$ vertices. \end{proof}

 \begin{subsection}{Graph families such that $\thd(G)=\thc(G)-1$} Although Corollary \ref{cor:characterization} provides a complete characterization of graphs $G$ that satisfy $\thd(G)=\thc(G)-1$, the given conditions are not easy to verify.
 Therefore, further study of this equality is useful.
 In order to find several families of graphs that achieve this equality, we now turn our attention to the $k$-radius of a graph and use the following result.